Mansour (TV series): Revival

 In October 2022, it was announced that the show is getting a revival with 52 episodes that is focusing on AI, space exploration and climate emergency.
 It is being animated in Adobe Flash instead of CGI.

-In December 5, the series is set to release in Summer 2023, titled "The Adventures of Mansour: Age of A.I.".
+In December 5, the series was released in Summer 2023, titled "The Adventures of Mansour: Age of A.I.".

 Trivia

 Mansour's merchandising ranges from clothing to smartphone applications.
 Al Harmoodi has expressed joy at this, saying that "seeing Mansour side-by-side with other global characters on retailer shelves is a dream come true".

 Awards

 Cartoon Network Studios Arabia won ‘Best Use of Animation’ Award for Mansour (Season 2) at the Digital Studios Awards Ceremony on Wednesday, March 9, 2016.